Judge partially lifts Trump administration ban on refugees

 U.S. District Judge James Robart heard arguments Thursday in lawsuits from the American Civil Liberties Union and Jewish Family Service, which say the ban causes irreparable harm and puts some people at risk.
 Government lawyers argued that the ban is needed to protect national security.

-Robart ordered the federal government to process certain refugee applications but said his directive did not apply to people without a “bona fide relationship” to a person or entity in the United States.
+Robart ordered the federal government to process certain refugee applications.
+He said his order applies to people “with a bona fide relationship to a person or entity within the United States.”

 President Donald Trump restarted the refugee program in October “with enhanced vetting capabilities.”